Since 1993, a four-monthly journal on educational technology

 - Design of learning environments

 - Research methods in educational technology

 PEER REVIEW POLICY

-Manuscripts undergo a double-blind peer review process involving at least two reviewers and the editor of each issue.
-In 2016 the rejection rate was 36%.
+Manuscripts undergo a double-blind peer-review process involving at least two reviewers and the editor of each issue.

 Vol 30 No 1 (2022): A pedagogy of care: Critical humanizing approaches to teaching and learning with technology

 View All Issues

 In this introduction to the special issue on “A pedagogy of care”, we, the special issue editors, share our own